sarah-dennis/Stokes-Reynolds/README.md

 -- reyn_run.py: Run this file for the Reynolds solver.

-I. Sset Example and args (see reyn_examples.py for details)
+I. Set Example and args (see reyn_examples.py for details)

 	Example = reyn_examples.BFS
 	H = 2 #inlet height